Automotive industry by country: Poland

 Poland is the third largest producer of passenger cars in Visegrád Group, after the Czech Republic and Slovakia.
 As of the late 2009s and 2010s, Polish automotive sector represents arounds 11% of total industrial production, accounting for about 4% of GDP.
 The sector employs about 130,000 people, and produced about 800,000-900,000 light vehicles a year.
 Production of larger commercial vehicles was at about 70,000-90,000 in that period.
 Most of the sector's output is geared for exports, primarily to the European Union.
 In 2009 the value of exports from this sector was €15.7 billion, i.e. 16% of all Polish exports.

 Currently domestic producers include supercar manufacturers Arrinera, bus manufacturers Autosan, Solbus and Solaris.
 International manufacturers include Opel and Fiat.
 Poland also accounts for the majority of Abarth cars, a performance brand of Fiat.

 Portugal

 Portugal assembles foreign cars and trucks with production of nearly 200,000 annually including Volkswagen's AutoEuropa factory and PSA Group.
-It has a history of vehicle manufacturing, including the design of light vehicles of brands such as the UMM.
+It has a history of vehicle manufacturing, including the design of light vehicles of brands such as the UMM and Portaro.